Giác Lâm Temple: Seven-stories stupa

 A statue of Quan Am stands at the entrance to the seven-storied stupa.

 The stupa is seven storeys high, on hexagonal shape, and each storey comprises tiled roofs and doors.
 The construction of the stupa began in 1970 under the architectural plans of Vĩnh Hoằng, until construction was temporarily in 1975 following the fall of Saigon to communist North Vietnam and the chaos of the dissolution of South Vietnam.
 However, construction was put on hold for a long time, and did not resume until 1993.

 On June 17, 1994, the Unified Buddhist Congregation of Vietnam staged an opening ceremony for a large stupa that was built for the purpose of the storing the relics of the Buddha.
-The ceremony was accompanied by the arrival of the Buddha's relics from Long Vân Temple in Bình Thạnh, where the relics had been stored since their delivery in 1953 by Venerable Narada.
+The ceremony was accompanied by the arrival of the Buddha's relics from Long Vân Temple in Bình Thạnh district, where the relics had been stored since their delivery in 1953 by Venerable Narada.
 The tower stands 32 m and looks eastwards.
 It currently is one of the tallest Buddhist towers in the city and is a noted landmark of the city.